M-J-Robbins/good-email-code/email-enhancements/faux-absolute-position.md

 <img src="https://placekitten.com/600/400" alt="" class="image" style="width:100%;max-width:37.5em">
 {% endhighlight %}

-With the code we are applying absolute positioning to some text so that it sits over an image.
-You can adapt this to position anything you like over anything else in your email but be carful when moving or covering anything you want to be clickable.
+The code above is broken up into CSS in the top snippet and HTML in the bottom.
+This gives us the most basic form of targeting for progressive enhancement.

-The code above is broken into CSS in the top snippet and HTML in the bottom, this gives us the most basic form of targeting for progressive enhancement.
 By default this will show the text positioned above the image, if an email client supports embedded styles then we should see the text positioned overlaid on top of the image.
 I've done it this way partly to account for Gmail IMAP accounts (also referred to as GANGA) that don't support this method.
 Also Mail.ru doesn't support opacity when set inline, but does accept it in the embedded styles.

 ### faux-absolute
 {% highlight css %}